paulorodriguesxv/python-trading-utilities/README.md

 nota_bovespas_modal.py
 ---------------------
     Module to extract data from broker's note PDF (notas de corretagem) using ModalMais PDF format.
-    This module uses pdftotext, which may works on linux.
-    It's generate a file named operaceos.csv
+    This module uses pdftotext, maybe it only works on linux. (for windows use conda) It's generate a file named operacoes.csv

 Usage:
 ```bash